clj-easy/graal-docs/doc/testing-strategies.md

 tool.

 The test suite is setup with a flag to either test Clojure source in the JVM or against the executable.
-The suite is run from the JVM twice, once with the flag selecting Clojure sources in the JVM and once with the flag selecting the executable to spawn.
+The suite is run from the JVM twice:

+* once with the flag selecting to test against Clojure sources in the JVM
+* a second time with the flag selecting to run each test against a spawn of the executable

 Examples of this technique can be found in [clj-kondo](https://github.com/borkdude/clj-kondo/blob/875a6bcf660fab60e3037b862edcab23dbc6124a/test/clj_kondo/test_utils.clj#L121) and [jet](https://github.com/borkdude/jet/blob/92e186a020193645fbca5832b07c5d7c21ef9182/test/jet/test_utils.clj#L19).